How To Make A Crochet Blanket!

 Repeat Round 2, each round will increase by 16 sts.

-I also added 3 rounds of a solid grey yarn i had to finish off when I knew I was running out of my Bernat Salt and Pepper cotton!
+I also added 3 rounds of a solid grey yarn as I had to finish off when I knew I was running out of my Bernat Salt and Pepper cotton!
+Imagine doing this crocheted blanket in a neutral and adding a pop of color for an easy crochet baby blanket?!
+How cute would that’s be!